A Bible study with Jeffrey J. Harrison

 So now we’re ready to go back to the beginning of the book of Job, and start with Job 1:1:

 1:1: “There was a man in the land of Utz: Job was his name.
 And that man was blameless [or pure, sound, or complete, tam in Hebrew] and upright and fearing Elohim3 and turning away from evil.

-:3: “And his possessions were seven thousand of the flock [that is, sheep and goats] and three thousand camels and five hundred teams of oxen and five hundred female donkeys and very many servants; and that man was greater than all the sons of Kedem [or of the East].”
+:3: “And his possessions were seven thousand of the flock [that is, sheep and goats] and three thousand camels and five hundred teams of oxen and five hundred female donkeys and very many servants; and that man was greater than all the sons of Kedem [the East].”

-The exact location of Utz is unclear, possibly because there were two different areas known as Utz in the Bible.
-But the point we’re supposed to catch from this introduction, and from the description of Job’s many flocks and herds in vs. 3, is that Job was of the same basic racial stock and life world as Abraham, living among the Aramean, tent-dwelling herdsmen that had come down from the north, as Abraham did ("my father Abraham was a wandering Aramean"; Deut.
-26:5), and were living to the north and east of Israel.
+The exact location of Utz is unclear, possibly because there were two different areas with that name mentioned in the Bible.
+But the point we’re supposed to understand from this introduction, and from the description of Job’s many flocks and herds, is that Job was of the same basic life world as Abraham.
+He was also likely one of the many Aramean, tent-dwelling herdsmen that had come down from the north over the years, as Abraham had done, and who were living to the north and east of Israel (

 1:4: “And his sons would go and prepare a drinking party at the house of each of them on his birthday.
 And they sent and called their three sisters to eat and drink with them.”